markshust/docker-magento2-nginx/README.md

 # Docker Compose

-Please see <a href="https://github.com/mageinferno/magento2-docker-compose" target="_blank">https://github.com/mageinferno/magento2-docker-compose</a> for more detailed instructions and an example development environment using Docker Compose.
+Please see [https://github.com/mageinferno/magento2-docker-compose](https://github.com/mageinferno/magento2-docker-compose) for more detailed instructions and an example development environment using Docker Compose.